meltano/meltano/docs/src/handbook/docs/src/handbook/operations/README.md

 # Benefits and perks

-* Unlimited PTO
+* Unlimited PTO with minimums
 * Professional development support and budget
 * Reimbursable coworking fees and external office space
-* Budget for Office equipment and workspace supplies
+* Budget for office equipment and workspace supplies
 * Team offsites
 * Work with a global, distributed team
+* Flexible working hours
 * Access to world class founders, investors and mentors

 ## Paid time off